anuragraj/philosopher/peptideProphet.md

 `--ppm`

-Use ppm mass error instead of Daltons for mass modeling.
+Use ppm mass error instead of Dalton for mass modeling.

 `--rt`